 Taking a biometric photo at home is straightforward if you follow a few key guidelines.
 Most countries accept home-taken photos as long as they meet official standards.

-: a smartphone or digital camera with at least 5MP resolution, a plain white or light gray wall for your background, and proper lighting.
+Set up your shot: a smartphone or digital camera with at least 5MP resolution, a plain white or light gray wall for your background, and proper lighting.
 Natural daylight from a window works best.
 If you're shooting indoors, position two lamps at 45-degree angles on either side of your face to eliminate shadows.
 Avoid overhead lighting, which creates shadows under your eyes, and direct flash, which causes glare and red-eye.
 You'll also need a tripod or stable surface to hold the camera at eye level.

 Take a photo by standing 3-5 feet (1–1.5 meters) away from the wall to avoid background shadows, and position the camera 5-6.5 feet (1.5–2 meters) from you.
 The frame should capture your head and upper shoulders, with your face filling 70–80% of the image height.
 Your head should measure between 1 and 1⅜ inches (25-35 mm) from the bottom of your chin to the top of your head.
 Look straight into the lens with a neutral expression: keep your mouth closed, eyes open, and don't smile.